 Though it’s non-standard interface may be slightly confusing, the beginner YouTuber will be able to quickly pick up and use this free editor to perform all the basic editing techniques needed to create YouTube videos and images.
 Shotcut also provides a fair amount of resources to help you get up and running, in case you get stuck.

-The simplicity of this software is a big win at first, but YouTube content creators may find that once their editing skills improve, they won’t be able to take this free editing software much further.
+The software’s simplicity is a big win at first, but content creators may find that once their editing skills improve, they won’t be able to take this free editing software much further.
 Features like masking and tracking, for example, are not as smooth as they are in other software which can make for longer, harder edits.

 What is Shotcut good for?